SE PhD Handbook

 First-year PhD students with one academic-year BU Fellowships (Dean’s, SE, GTF, etc) should secure a funded Doctoral Research Fellowship no later than the end of their first academic year (April 30).

 PhD Stipend Levels

 - All incoming PhD students on a fellowship will receive the same monthly stipend at the base rate

-- Upon fully passing the Oral Qualifier Exam, PhD candidates will receive a stipend increase of 5% above the current base rate
+- Upon attaining Candidacy (fully passing the SE PhD Qualifier Exam and Math Requirement), PhD candidates will receive a stipend increase of 5% above the current base rate

 - PhD candidates will receive an additional 5% increase once 1) they fully pass the Prospectus Defense and 2) complete the Responsible Conduct of Research (RCR) training